 How can I get my prescription renewed?

 Plan to ask the doctor for prescription refills during your office visit.
-If you need a refill before your next visit, please call the office during office hours, preferably a week before your medication runs out.
+If you need a refill before your next visit, please call or send a message via the patient portal, preferably a week before your medication runs out.
 Refills will not be issued after regular hours or on weekends.
-When you call, please have the name and number of your pharmacy ready for our staff.
+When you call or send a message, please have the name and number of your pharmacy ready for our staff.

 Where will my surgery be performed?